 [NIST SHALL] Requirement IDs that may partially be addressed in any subsection below (see Appendix B): 86, 122

-<Statistical testing conducted using the NIST tool was produced using version / commit #.
-All relevant output of this tool can be found in 9.>
+<Statistical testing conducted using the NIST tool was produced using version / commit # (NIST recommends using an explicitly released and versioned tool).
+All relevant output of this tool can be found in Appendix A.>

+<Note: For ESV submissions, this section is likely to be minimal, as the reviewers will look at the ESV results, not the testing described in this section.
+In this case, use this section to address requirements without providing the output from the NIST tool.>

 Raw Data Set Description